 Welcome to my Hometown Tourist Project!
 Each week we will be treated to a new blogger giving us a tour of their hometown.
 Throughout 2018 we have gone all around the United States, up into Canada a bit and today we head across the Atlantic to Italy!!
 Today I am pleased to introduce you to Katy who blogs at Katy in Umbria.
-Katy’s blog is about exploring Central Italy and some of the off the beaten path spots in her area.
-And today Katy is going to introduce us to her hometown of Perugia.
+Katy’s blog is about exploring Central Italy and some of them off the beaten path spots in her area.
+And today Katy is going to introduce us to her hometown and share her favorite things to do in Perugia.

 Hometown Tourist Project Week # 37 ~ Perugia, Umbria, Italy

 I never imagined that I would call Italy home.
 Especially since I grew up in Victoria, Canada where I dreamt of living in England.
 I read Jane Austen, the Bronte sisters, and C.S.
 Lewis.
 I followed my dream and moved to England for college.
 There I met an Italian and I moved to Perugia, his hometown, in 2014.
 Since then we have had friends and family come and visit every few months.
 I love having visitors and coming up with new places to go and things to see.
 So I’m writing it down on my blog Katy in Umbria.

 Perugia is a medieval city famous for chocolate, truffles, and jazz.
 Perugia, the capital of Umbria Italy has a population of 166,000.
 Like all of Italy the food is amazing, beauty is all around, and it’s layered in history.

 The city has two universities giving it a young, vibrant feel.
 One is the Universita Degli Studi, established in 1308.
 The second is the Universita per Stranieri (meaning for foreigners) and is world-renowned for studying the Italian language at any time of life.